oracle/node-oracledb/INSTALL.md

 will fail to download binaries, as will installing source code from GitHub with `npm install oracle/node-oracledb.git#v2.0.15`.

 To install node-oracledb in this case, compile the source code included in the npm package:

-- Use `npm install -verbose oracledb` and locate the URL it uses to download the node-oracledb package, for example `https://registry.npmjs.org/oracledb/-/oracledb-2.0.15.tgz`
+- Download the node-oracledb package from npm, for example `https://registry.npmjs.org/oracledb/-/oracledb-2.0.15.tgz`

-  Download and save the package.

 - Create a directory such as `oracledb_build` and extract the package inside it: